LindsayWray/Pandemic-Simulator/README.md

 ## Input example

+The INPUT consecutively represents a gridsize, number of rounds, infection threshold, recovery threshold, and the coordinates of an x amount of infected persons

-The INPUT must be formatted like the following structure:
+It must be formatted like the following structure:

 >		8 7 3 6 "[<4,7>,<4,8>,<5,8>,<6,8>]"

-Which consecutively represents a gridsize, number of rounds, infection threshold, recovery threshold, and the coordinates of an x amount of infected persons

 ## Run tests